Time-Restricted Eating and Dietary Intake Shape 24-Hour Glycemic Patterns in Type 2 Diabetes: A Functional Data Analysis Approach

 We propose a multi-modal deep learning model that integrates wearable device data and genetic data for early prediction of Parkinson’s disease, up to 7 years before clinical diagnosis.
 While existing studies focus on symptom detection, early prediction remains underexplored.
 We design accelerometer encoder to process long-sequence movement data, a gene encoder to extract features from significant GWAS SNPs, and a cross-attention fusion module to combine both modalities.
 We also introduce knowledge distillation to enable high accuracy using wearable data alone, enhancing real-world applicability.

-Multilevel Functional Dynamic Regression with Application in Sleep Efficiency
+Multilevel Functional Dynamic Regression with Applications in Accelerometer Studies

 The plots show the 2D relationship between sleep efficiency and physical activity level within one week.
 Large coefficient value corresponds to better sleep quality.